farrierworks/dglepm-availability-report/README.md

 * MSVS SMP

 In the context of DRF, equipment is said to be "unavailable" if it's:
-1. grounded due to Land Materiel Assurance issues;
+1. Grounded due to Land Materiel Assurance issues
-2. grounded awaiting zero-stock nationally-procured/centrally-managed repair parts; or
+2. Grounded awaiting zero-stock nationally-procured/centrally-managed repair parts
-3. at 202 WD or industry for 3rd/4th line repairs.
+3. At 202 WD or industry for 3rd/4th line repairs

 The Report production process was automated by Capt Southcott, DLEPS 3 (with input from Capt Yogendran, DLEPS 6), using Python (a popular interpreted programming language).
 It uses DRMIS data, which can be accessed by anyone with MA&S Staff Officer access.